For the best web experience, please use IE11+, Chrome, Firefox, or Safari

 Why is Active Directory management important?

-Active Directory management and security (AD MGMT) is important because over 95 percent of the Fortune 1000 companies use Active Directory to manage identities and access.
+Active Directory management (AD Mgmt) is important because over 95 percent of the Fortune 1000 companies use Active Directory to manage identities and access.
 Its widespread use makes it a primary target of threat actors.
 As a result, ADMS is critical to ensure efficient management of user-provisioning tasks and to protect your organization against data breaches and ransomware attacks.
 Plus, you can automate and accelerate user-provisioning tasks to save precious IT time; and you can extend permissions control via AD by integrating non-Windows resources into your AD infrastructure.

-With ADMS, you know that each AD admin and every user in your hybrid AD environment has only the permissions necessary to do their job – nothing more, nothing less.
+With AD Mgmt, you know that each AD admin and every user in your hybrid AD environment has only the permissions necessary to do their job – nothing more, nothing less.
 This least-privilege strategy combined with Just-in-Time (JIT) provisioning are the core of the Zero Trust model.
 ‘Never trust, always verify’ is the Zero Trust slogan.
 That philosophy ensures maximum protection and can stop and/or limit damage by an internal or externalthreat actor if a credential is compromised.
 Strictly speaking, users have no permissions until they need to access a specific resource, then temporarily and unique authentication is used.
 The resource is available for a specified period of time (session management), which once expired, that user again has no access.
 This protects the user credentials from being used by a threat actor, and protects resources from being misused during a breach, as well as prevents data from being exfiltrated or altered.

-How does ADMS drive efficiency?
+How does Active Directory Management drive efficiency?

-How does ADMS drive efficiency?
+How does AD management drive efficiency?

-Active Directory management and security defines administrative policies and associated permissions to enforce administrator access rules and eliminate errors and inconsistencies common with manual processes and native management tools.
+Active Directory management defines administrative policies and associated permissions to enforce administrator access rules and eliminate errors and inconsistencies common with manual processes and native management tools.
 With templated and customizable workflows, you can ensure policies are followed and accelerate provisioning/de-provisioning tasks.
 Plus, by automating mundane tasks, you can eliminate errors that often occur during manual processes.
 Furthermore, when you integrate your AD infrastructure with other operational systems, such as HR and ITSM systems, you can sync user data across multiple platforms.

-How does ADMS contribute to identity governance?
+How does AD Management contribute to identity governance?

-How does ADMS contribute to identity governance?
+How does AD Management contribute to identity governance?

 Active Directory management provides identity governance and administration capabilities to your entire enterprise, regardless if the resources are on-premises applications, Azure-based apps (including Office 365 and SaaS apps), or cloud/SaaS and resources.
 Plus, with aforementioned templated workflows – as well as the ability to create customized ones – you can implement policies to achieve governance and automate processes to ensure you stay compliant.
 Combined with reporting capabilities of One Identity solutions, you can reduce stress levels often associated with upcoming audits.